-The consequences of illegal sports betting, whether intentional or not, can be very serious.
-Aside from the risk of acquiring huge debts, there is the risk of public humiliation for not only yourself but also for your family and team.
+The consequences of unauthorised betting or competition manipulation, whether intentional or not, can be very serious.
+Aside from the risk of being sanctioned or entrapped in a criminal network, there is the risk of public humiliation for not only yourself but also for your family and team.
 There is also a serious chance of your professional career in sports being destroyed.
 By educating yourself about betting laws and regulations you can make sure to avoid situations that put you or your career at risk.

-Please refer to Book 1, Appendix 4 for an up-to-date version of the FIBA Internal Regulations governing Betting and Corruption.
+Please refer to Book 1 chapter 5 for an up-to-date version of the FIBA Internal Regulations governing Betting and Corruption.